fangzhouli/MSAP/README.md

-# Model Selection and Analysis Pipeline
+# MSAP: Model Selection and Analysis Pipeline for Tabular Datasets

+This pipeline performs exhaustive model selection and produces analysis and visualization.
+The model selection includes feature scaling, missing value imputation, outlier detection, anc classification.

 ## How to Start